ROCm/rocWMMA/docs/source/Linux_Install_Guide.rst

 For most users building from source is not necessary, as rocWMMA can be used after installing the pre-built packages as described above.
 If desired, the following instructions can be used to build rocWMMA from source.

+Requirements
+^^^^^^^^^^^^
+As a general rule, 5GB of system memory is required for a full rocWMMA build.
+This value can be lower if rocWMMA is built without tests.
+This value may also increase in the future as more functions are added to rocWMMA.

 Download rocWMMA
 ^^^^^^^^^^^^^^^^